sudocrystal/scc-compsci/141/day-by-day/day14.md

 ## Day 14/20

 + Lecture
-  - review pass by value, pass by reference (addFriend)
+  - pass by value vs pass by reference
+    - swap with primitives
+    - swap with an array
-    - Show arrays are references to each other
+    - show arrays are references to each other
-  - Show debugger on an array (rotateLeft)
-    - rotateRight?
   - array mystery (mystery)
-  - reverse an array (reverse)
+    - Show debugger on an array
-+ Lab: Arrays